Customer Loyalty

 Back to contents

-Benefits of Emotional Loyalty
+What Are the Benefits of Emotional Loyalty?

 This increased spending doesn't happen because these customers are unaware of alternatives.
 Rather, they're willing to pay premium prices for the emotional value they receive from your brand relationship.